 This compilation shows moments of improvisation during the working process of Britt and Astrid Bode (Belgium).

 The photo series captures and contrasts mundane scenery with saturated colour as an ode to the memory of last night's rave.
 The neon colours provide an escape from the surroundings.

 PL #5 The Girl Who Floated Up

-Performance lecture in personal studio at HKU, December 2016.
+Performance lecture in personal studio, Utrecht, December 2016.

 PL #5 examined process and progress of research while introducing the plan to create several "mediated monsters" to be used as vessels for recorded material and voices.